-Ready for a new buzzword?
+Ready for the latest buzzword?
 4K is the biggest thing in TV nowadays — literally.
-This format offers four times the resolution of HDTV, and is designed especially for very large TVs, some with screens as large as 80 inches (nearly 7 feet from corner to corner, measured diagonally).
+This format offers four times the resolution of HDTV, and is designed especially for very large TVs, some with screens as large as 85 inches (over 7 feet from corner to corner, measured diagonally).
 That said, manufacturers are building 4K resolution into smaller sets, currently down to 39 inches.

 4K (also known as Ultra HD or UHD) is supposed to be the next step up from HD.
-But while manufacturers promise to launch more 4K/Ultra HD sets soon, the rest of the industry — broadcasters and programmers — has been slow to adopt the format.
-But that doesn't mean there's no use for them: All 4K TVs upscale regular HD content for an Ultra HD viewing experience, so you have plenty to watch on a 4K/UHD TV right now.
+But while television manufacturers are launching dozens of 4K/Ultra HD sets this year, the rest of the groups in the industry — broadcasters and programmers — have been slow to adopt the format.
+That doesn't mean there's no use for the new sets: All 4K TVs upscale regular HD content for an Ultra HD viewing experience, so you have plenty to watch on a 4K/UHD TV right now.

 MORE: TV Buying Guide